The classification of large spaces of matrices with bounded rank: The case of

-Notice that $W^\bot$ contains only one non-zero matrix $B$.
-Using a series of row and column operations, we then lose no generality assuming that $B= $ or $B= $.
-We will deal with these two cases separately (in the second one, we will show that $V$ is equivalent to a subspace of $\calR(0,2)$).
+Note that $\calW^\bot$ contains only one non-zero matrix $B$.
+Using a series of row and column operations, we see that no generality is lost in assuming that $B= $ or $B= $.
+We will deal with these two cases separately (in the second one, we will show that $\calV$ is equivalent to a subspace of $\calR(0,2)$).